iricigor/GitActionsTest2/Sample.md

 ## Section 1

-First text in section one.
+Second update of first text in section one from master branch.

 ## Section 2